"THE GUEST HOUSE" - JULY 2018

 SADHANA IS SPIRITUAL - 7 March 2017

-[Sadhana is a spiritual yoga practice that happens in the early dusk and in Kundalini Yoga is usually 2.5 hrs of prayer, a yoga set and 62 minutes of chanting, done as a group.]
+[Sadhana is a spiritual yoga practice that happens in the early dusk and in Kundalini Yoga is usually 2.5 hrs of intentional prayer, a yoga set and 62 minutes of group chanting.]

 There are three things I love most about sadhana.
 First is walking into the venue (after waking up in dark!) and quietly greeting friends with eye contact, a smile, and maybe a hushed Sat Nam.
 Second are feelings of deep, calm between each mantra (like big sighs letting go) and the positive waves of vibration (arising usually with Wahe Guru Wahe Jio - even if I rest part of it (shh)!)
-Third, I have gratitude that no matter what is going on with me, during the last mantra with elbows bent and palms up, I give it to Guru Ram Das and pray deeply.
+Third, I have gratitude that no matter what is going on with me, during the last mantra with elbows bent and palms up, I give it to over to Guru Ram Das and pray deeply [NOTE: I have purposefully chosen not to become as Sikh (like many Kundalini Yoga teachers do) but trust Guru Ram Das as a divine representation of the spiritual support that is there for me.]
 I know if I cry, I landed where I should, doing spiritual practice that day and I need to keep up!
 Other days, I feel neutral and gratitude for the gift and my faith in this process.

 For me, keeping sadhana spiritual is key.
 Our modern lives really lack time for the spiritual typically.
 How do we gather as community and co-create the process intentionally?
 How does the person leading “hold the space” for the group?
 I am lucky to have practiced sadhana with varied people in different places, so can compare experiences.
 Having lived and taught abroad in Belgium, England, Ireland, Ghana, Togo and Haiti… I’ve been part of group sadhana in people’s homes, in centers and at festivals.
 When I owned a yoga center in Washington, DC (USA), we had amazing teachers co-lead sadhana weekly for three years, including several 40-day and a 90-day sadhana (that turned into 120 days!)
 It’s also amazing to sit somewhere on earth doing sadhana by yourself, and know someone else in your time zone will sit that day, too.
+Or that friends join one hour after I start and will keep sadhana going when I am done… and that flow continues to move around the earth each hour of each day!
 Even if we seem alone, our "spiritual family" is there.
 It's good to know others holding the intention of awareness and rising consciousness on this planet are trying too.

 Keeping things spiritual is key to the fullest experience of group consciousness that sadhana offers.
 There is a significant distinction that the person leading not teach.
 Sadhana is not a class, but an intentional gathering.
-The leader shows up early to set the space with low light or candles, and ideally people enter meditatively with heads covered.
+The leader shows up early to set the space maybe with low light or candles, and ideally people enter in a relaxed way and meditatively (many with blankets, scarves and some with heads covered).
 Little discussion allows the quiet neutral intention to be foremost in the space.
 Aside from the leader greeting anyone new (and offering copies of words spoken together, mantras and maybe flashlights), it is good if engagement is minimal.
 Sadhana is a meditation that can give us an experience of shuniya, that quiet, calm within.
 It is the gift of being able to self-evaluate and find where we are in terms of our commitment to discipline and self.
 (Hard to go there, if there’s chatter.)

 Creating a space where that peace sits above all else is key.
 Reciting each line of Japji together plants intentional seeds, as it balances all aspects of self and activates your soul.
-Afterward, it’s good to do a kriya where people move their spine, do some Breath of Fire and move (maybe warm up with sun salutations if the kriya is seated)… remember some people might feel tight or sleepy, so standing to get the blood flowing is key!
-The leader does not teach (give detailed instructions, comments, or speak directly to anyone), just instructs each pose, making sure everyone is clear, then can practice themselves, as they maintain awareness of the group.
-Also, maybe consider practicing without mantra (or if used keep it at a very low level).
+Afterward, it’s good to do a kriya where people move their spine, do some Breath of Fire and move (maybe warm up with sun salutations if the kriya is seated)… we remember some people might feel tight or sleepy, so standing to get the blood flowing is key!
+The leader does not teach (i.e., give detailed advice, comments, or speak directly to anyone), just instructs each pose, making sure everyone is clear, then can practice themselves, as they maintain awareness of the group.
+Also, often it is good to consider practicing without mantra (or if used keep it at a very low level).
 The leader times poses and guides rests between, then after the kriya invites people to relax for maybe five minutes, as longer may mean people are sleepy instead of staying present.
 (It is not necessary to talk or play mantra.)

 During chanting, the leader starts each mantra (or makes sure the CD/music source works) and keeps time (in case batteries go out).
-[Keeping the mantras mid-range and not harmonizing is suggested by Yogi Bhajan.]
-During DC sadhanas, one day I noticed as each mantra started, people were lacking listening.
+[Keeping the mantras mid-range and not harmonizing is suggested in this tradition.]
+During sadhanas at my yoga center, one day I noticed as each mantra started, people were lacking listening.
 What we did from then on was the leader asked everyone to not chant the first time each mantra played, but just listen deeply (suni-ai).
-This gave us a chance to get out of our thoughts and let the mantras sink in, to hear the notes and rhythm and join from that awareness.
-It was beautiful to hear the whole group chanting from listening together (and under our voices to hear voices of other spirits in our presence).
-If the leader can hold the space of quiet between mantras, it’s amazing.
+This gave us a chance to get out of our thoughts, get present to our listening, and let the mantras sink in… to hear the notes and rhythm… then join from that awareness.
+It was beautiful to hear the whole group chanting from an intentional moment of listening together (and under our voices, for this tuned in, to also hear voices of other spirits in our presence).
+If the leader can hold the space of quiet between mantras, it’s fantastic.
 Ideally, there are no sounds or comments, to give people the fullest experience of themselves and peace within.
 The pauses allow everyone to experience clarity within their minds and bodies and to feel Oneness.

 "TOUCHING THE VOID" February 2009